ValentinaPeona/PhysaliaTE2025/Practicals/Practical1_part1.md

 Once you managed to start `RepeatModeler2`, let it run for a minute or two (or until you lose your patience) to see the very first round of repeat prediction start and then please kill the command with `Ctrl + C` as we do not have the time to let it finish.
 You will see that a folder with a name similar to this `RM_1962636.MonJan131517222025` has been created in your working directory that contains the intermediate files of the RepeatModeler2 pipeline.
 You can give it a look and then you can jump directly to the final output files of the pipeline.

-:exclamation: Copy the output from the `Outputs` folder to your `Results` folder:
+:exclamation: Copy the output from the `~/Share/TE25/Practical1/RMDL` folder to yours:

 As you can see there are two commands to run to get the final output from the tool (the library of raw consensus sequences).
 The first command creates a database of your genome assembly fasta file, basically it indexes the fasta to better access it during the de-novo characterisation similarly to what BLAST does.
 Indeed, most of the `RepeatModeler2` analysis consists of a large number of alignments.